MicrosoftDocs/memdocs/memdocs/intune/protect/encrypt-devices.md

 ### Full disk vs Used Space only encryption

-Three settings determine whether an OS drive will be encrypted by encrypting the used space only, or by full disk encryption:
+Three settings determine whether an OS drive is encrypted by encrypting the used space only, or by full disk encryption:

 - Whether the hardware of the device is [modern standby](/windows-hardware/design/device-experiences/modern-standby) capable
 - Whether silent enablement has been configured for BitLocker
   - ('Warning for other disk encryption' = Block or 'Hide prompt about third-party encryption' = Yes)